Road Safety Offences in Spain: Complete Legal Guide 2026

 Driving with manifest disregard for the lives of others, putting the life or physical integrity of third parties in concrete danger.
 This includes illegal races, kamikaze driving and doing donuts/skidding on public roads.

-Penalties: 1 to 4 years in prison (basic offense) or 2 to 5 years (kamikaze) + withdrawal of the licence for 6 months to 6 years + confiscation of the vehicle (Art.
+Penalties: 1 to 4 years in prison (basic offence) or 2 to 5 years (kamikaze) + withdrawal of the licence for 6 months to 6 years + confiscation of the vehicle (Art.
 385 bis CP).

 6. Leaving the Scene of an Accident (Art.
 382 bis CP)